Library and Information Science (MS)

 Required Standardized Test Results

 All applicants who do not have the US equivalent of a 3.0 cumulative GPA (undergraduate or graduate degree) must submit official GRE (Graduate Record Exam) scores, taken within the past five years.
-All doctoral students regardless of GPA must submit official GRE scores.
-There is no required minimum score.
 Copies of student score reports are not acceptable.
 The Simmons GRE code is 3761 (you must also choose either Library Science 4701 or Archival Science 4702).
 Further information about this exam can be obtained by contacting:

 GRE, Educational Testing Service